Rules Governing Certification

 (2) Successfully completes with a minimum grade of "C" at least 1 semester credit from a qualified paralegal studies program during each reporting period.

-(4) "Hour" means a period of approved continuing paralegal education or continuing legal education consisting of not less than 50 minutes.
+(4) "Hour" means a period of approved continuing paralegal education or legal education of at least 50 minutes.

 V. Persons Ineligible for Certification or Recertification